- ILR requirements

 You are to complete the Form Set (M) ILR application form if you are applying for ILR as a dependent partner or child of a person with the UK settled status.
 If that does not apply to you, you are to use the Form Set (O) as your application form.

-The ILR cost is changed regularly; it has increased every year in the last ten years.
-It’s currently £2,389, but that can change at any time.
+As of February 2023, the cost to apply for ILR is £2,404, but this can change at any time.
 IF you are attaching dependents to your application, each one incurs the same cost.

 There are other costs as well.
 Those costs depend on the other ILR requirements and tests you need to take.
 For example, the Life in the UK test costs £50.